silicone roof coating system installed in LaGrange, Ohio.JPG

 Reduced Energy Expenses

-Silicone roof coatings are often referred to as “cool roofs” due to their ability to keep facilities cool.
+Silicone roof coatings are often called “cool roofs” because they keep facilities cool.

-The bright white color reflects UV rays, reducing energy costs by 35% by reducing air conditioning usage to keep the facilities cool.
+The bright white color reflects UV rays, reducing energy costs by up to 35% by reducing air conditioning usage to keep the facilities cool.

-One of the biggest issues with having work done on your facility is the interruptions to the daily functions of your building.
+One of the biggest issues with having work done on your facility is the interruptions to your building’s daily functions.

 A silicone coating installation can reduce project duration by up to 30%.
 This is not only more convenient, but it can also save money on labor expenses.